teodorlu/munit/README.md

 ## Acknowledgements

-- Gerald Sussman for unit and unit system code scmutils.
+- Gerald Sussman for unit and unit system code in [scmutils].
 - Sam Ritchie for help understanding Sussman's intent, and his and Colin Smith's work on [Emmy] (previously sicmutils).
 - Anteo AS for [broch], a nice unit library.